mehboobhussain/journal/@@Today.md

 ### Things to do
 - [ ] Prepare for architecture roadmap meeting
+- [ ] Call DHA to cancel the vaccination appointment
-- [ ] Learn about JIRA stories, epics, dashboards
+- [ ] Carry out lab exercises for Azure
 - [ ] Create the architectural diagram to reflect new set up of Orbit DB
+- [ ] Fill in the Tempo sheets
 - [ ] Update ADR for Orbit DB
+- [ ] Learn about JIRA stories, epics, dashboards
+- [ ] Check azure and AWS accounts
-- [ ] Fill in the Tempo sheets
+- [ ] Learn about vscode and git repository
 - [ ] Consolidate the disk usage on the laptop
 - [ ] Ask Umar to give an overview of ERP finance for 1 hour
 - [ ] cancel vaccination appointment